sarptandoven/lead-generation-app/README.md

-# AI-Powered Lead Generation System
+# ai-powered lead generation system

 a production-ready lead generation system that combines multiple data sources and AI-powered analysis to identify and qualify property management leads.